Rugby: Toulon boss hits out at Julian Savea - 'I'm going to ask for a DNA test'

 "A complete player who can also evolve at the center position and further improve the line of three-quarters of the RCT."

-However he has scored just one try in 10 matches since joining the club.
+However Savea has scored just one try in 10 matches since joining the club.
 Toulon currently sit 11th on the table with six wins from their opening 16 games.

 Savea's former Hurricanes teammate Nehe Milner-Skudder looks set to replace him at Toulon next season having signed a three-year deal.